Resources

 Description: The U.S. Department of Health and Human Services (HHS), through the Administration for Children and Families (ACF) and the U.S. Department of Education (ED) have partnered to announce the release of a joint Dear Colleague Letter encouraging state education and early childhood leaders to collaborate and leverage federal resources expanding access to preschool through a mixed delivery approach.
 The mixed delivery approach to preschool urges states and local communities to use resources to support...

 Description: It is never too early to consider assistive technology supports and services.
+Providing children with supports to access play, communication, and books is essential to their early development.
 The following resources will assist you in exploring AT and AAC for young children.
-Check out these Professional Learning Possibilities on TTAC Online: Considering Assistive Technology Course: Asynchronous Virtual Virginia Course - Virginia Assistive Technology, Tools, and Strategies (VATTS): Consideration Guide and Resources 2023-2024 AT/AAC to support language, play, literacy, and early math skills **TechKnowledgy...
+Check out these Professional Learning Possibilities on TTAC Online: Considering Assistive Technology Course: Asynchronous Virtual Virginia Course - Virginia Assistive Technology, Tools, and Strategies (VATTS): Consideration...

 Description: This customizable lesson plan template contains fields that can be used to intentionally plan for co-teaching arrangements and differentiation in a preschool classroom.
 Sections can be easily modified to fit your daily schedule.
 Other considerations related to total participation techniques, evidence-based practices, and positive behavior supports are also included within the template.
 Supplemental materials consist of a completed sample lesson plan and corresponding activity video....